Memorizing these TOEFL PDF Download is sufficient to pass the exam.

 LSAT-Logical-Reasoning Section One Logical Reasoning

-LSAT-reading-comprehension Section Two practicing Comprehension
+LSAT-reading-comprehension Section Two reading Comprehension

 Business-Tests